Do you know if your marketing emails are going to spam? We’ll show you how to fix it.

-For example, let’s assume you purchased an email list from an obscure online business.
-You want to market your business, and that list of emails seems to provide the right business prospects.
-You intend to send them an email with an offer they can’t refuse.
-You feel like you’re providing value but the truth is that this is 100% spam.
+For example, could you assume you bought an email list from an obscure online business?
+You want to market your business, and that list of emails provides the right business prospects.
+You intend to email them an offer they can’t refuse.
+You feel like you’re giving value, but the truth is that this is 100% spam.
 Since those people never gave you explicit consent to mail them, sending an email blast to that list is considered spam.

-In this post, we will discuss the top reasons why your marketing email might be classified as spam and show you how you can fix it.
+In this post, we’ll talk about the top reasons why your marketing email might be classified as spam and show you how you can fix it.
 So, let’s dive in.

-1. Check if your domain name is blacklisted
+1. Check if your domain name is blocked

-Blacklist is a list of domains that are suspected of sending spam.
-Email servers use blacklists to help decide if they should accept or reject an email.
-If your domain is blacklisted, then your email will never reach the recipient’s inbox because their email server will block every message you send.
+Blocklist is a list of domains that are suspected of sending spam.
+Email servers use blocklists to help decide whether to accept or reject an email.
+If your domain is blocked, your email will never reach the recipient’s inbox because their server will stop every message you send.

-Blacklists identify spammers by the domain name or the IP address that they use to send email blasts.
+Blocklists identify spammers by the domain name or the IP address they use to send email blasts.

-Having a blacklisted domain can cause different problems for a site owner, from low email deliverability to lost Google index rank.
-It’s a fast process, though, to tell whether or not your domain name has been blacklisted.
+A blocked domain can cause problems for a site owner, from low email deliverability to lost Google index rank.
+It’s a fast process, though, to tell whether or not your domain name has been blocked.

-If you’re on a blacklist, some or most of your email will not be delivered.
-Use a reputable service like MXToolBox to see whether your domain name is listed in one or more of the widely-used blacklists.
+Suppose you’re on a blocklist; some or most of your email will not be delivered.
+Use a reputable service like MXToolBox to see whether your domain name is listed in one or more widely-used blocklists.
 You should also check your email service provider’s range of IPs to ensure they’re not listed either.

-In case you get a positive, you need to remove your domain name from that blacklist.
-Blacklist removal has to be done manually.
-Visit the website that has blacklisted you.
-Fill out a “remove from blacklist” form or contact the website by email and ask to be removed.
+If you get a positive, you must remove your domain name from that blocklist.
+Blocklist removal has to be done manually.
+Visit the website that has blocked you.
+Fill out a “remove from blocklist” form or contact the website by email and ask to be removed.

 2. Don’t include affiliate links in your emails

-Affiliate marketing is typically banned by email marketing services.
-Not all email marketing efforts and links are spam, however major email marketing platforms, like MailChimp, and other smaller, like MailerLite, don’t like affiliates.
-This makes sense because affiliates can sporadically promote spam URLs which harm MailChimp servers and affect deliverability for all users.
+Email marketing services typically ban affiliate marketing.
+Not all email marketing efforts and links are spam.
+However, major email marketing platforms, like MailChimp, and other smaller ones, like MailerLite, don’t like affiliates.
+This makes sense because affiliates can sporadically promote spam URLs, harming MailChimp servers and affecting users’ deliverability.

-With that in mind, you can still do affiliate marketing in a slightly different way, so that you explicitly disclose affiliate links as required by law.
+With that in mind, you can still do affiliate marketing slightly differently so that you explicitly disclose affiliate links as required by law.

 The safest way to promote affiliate links is to post content on your site.
-This piece of content can be a review or a use case of the affiliate offer you want to promote.
-In your marketing email, link back to your website instead of placing the actual affiliate link in your email copy.
+This content can be a review or a use case of the affiliate offer you want to promote.
+In your marketing email, you can link to your website instead of placing the affiliate link in your email copy.

 Let us explain why this tactic works better.
-Sometimes, your affiliate links might contain URLs that have been blacklisted.
-However, if you link back to your own website, as is the case with cloaked affiliate links, you rule out the possibility that a blacklisted domain will harm your open rates.
-And you don’t want to risk including blacklisted domains in your email body, not even once.
-If you do, your email marketing provider will notice and they might close your account.
+Sometimes, your affiliate links might contain URLs that have been blocked.
+However, if you link back to your website, as with cloaked affiliate links, you rule out the possibility that a blocked domain will harm your open rates.
+And you don’t want to risk including blocked domains in your email body, not even once.
+If you do, your email marketing provider will notice, and they might close your account.